Research PortalAnnual Research Platforms and Portals (RPP) Progress Report

 - Identification of issues and challenges that have been encountered, and plans for mitigation including revisions to the project plan and schedule.

 - Evidence of continuous usage.
 Number of hits, number of users, total downloads/uploads, storage utilization, etc.

 - Evidence of marketing effort.

 - User breakdown between Canadian and international users.

-- Research outcomes associated with the platform (for example, number of papers acknowledging or citing the platform).
+- Research outcomes associated with the platform (for example, number of papers acknowledging or citing the gateway).

 - Usage (compute, storage, and cloud) within 50% of the predicted estimates.
 Usage below this limit may result in a prorated cut to the next year’s allocation.

 - Expected changes in support levels from CCF.
 In particular requests for significant increases in CCF support need to be justified.

 Some changes to projected resources are allowed in the annual RPP Progress Report without having to submit a new application.
 These changes include:

 - PIs are encouraged to inform the Compute Canada Federation if their projects require fewer quantities than originally requested so that limited resources can be redistributed to ensure optimal utilization.